clemcer/loggifly/docs/guide/config-walktrough.md

       - keyword1
       - regex: regex-pattern1
     excluded_keywords:
-      - keyword2  # This keyword will be ignored in this container
+      - keyword2  # This keyword will be ignored for this container
-      - regex: regex-pattern2  # This regex pattern will be ignored in this container
+      - regex: regex-pattern2  # This regex pattern will be ignored for this container

   # You can also exclude keywords for a specific keyword or regex pattern
   container3: